PetKim/FermilabInternship/README.md

-# Fermilab Internship for SBND-PRISM
+# Fermilab Internship: Researching SBND-PRISM

 A combination of Python and ROOT scripts I've written (with some help of course).